kieranpotts/devboxes/boxes/nodejs14/README.md

 - Redis v4
 - Sendmail v8

-The operating system is Ubuntu v18.04 LTS and the following system libraries are included:
+The operating system is Ubuntu v18.04 LTS and the following system software is included:

 - cURL
 - OpenSSL